 <internal-registry-url:PORT>into the deployment manifest for Kubernetes to pull the correct image and your image is deployed to your Kubernetes cluster via the Appsody operator

 If an Appsody operator cannot be found, one will be installed on your cluster.

 This deployment option is under development

-Most likely, the deployment of apps created with the Appsody CLI is going to occur through the invocation of a CI/CD build pipeline.
+Most likely, the deployment of applications that are created with the Appsody CLI is going to occur through the invocation of a CI/CD build pipeline.

-As a developer, you develop your app using the Appsody CLI, and when you are ready to deploy, you push your code to a repo or create a pull request on GitHub.
+As a developer, you develop your application using the Appsody CLI, and when you are ready to deploy, you push your code to a repository or create a pull request on GitHub.

-This example shows you how to use Tekton pipelines to deploy your app to a Kubernetes cluster.
-More details on running the Tekton pipeline example for Appsody can be found in the repo readme file.
+This example shows you how to use Tekton pipelines to deploy your application to a Kubernetes cluster.
+More details on running the Tekton pipeline example for Appsody can be found in the repository README.
 The example uses a customized Buildah image with the Appsody CLI installed.
 For more information on using Appsody with Buildah, see the FAQ.